 Children of parents with FAP should be screened for hepatoblastoma from birth to age 5 yr with annual serum α-fetoprotein levels and possibly liver ultrasound.

 Colectomy should be done at the time of diagnosis.
 Total proctocolectomy, either with ileostomy or mucosal proctectomy and ileoanal pouch, eliminates the risk of cancer.
 If subtotal colectomy (removal of most of the colon, leaving the rectum) with ileorectal anastomosis is done, the rectal remnant must be inspected every 3 to 6 mo; new polyps must be excised or fulgurated.
 Aspirin or coxibs may inhibit new polyp formation.
 If new ones appear too rapidly or prolifically to remove, excision of the rectum and permanent ileostomy are needed.

-After colectomy, patients should have upper endoscopy every 6 mo to 4 yr, depending on the number of polyps (if any) in the stomach and duodenum.
+After colectomy, patients should have upper endoscopy every 5 yr.
+If adenomatous polyps are seen during endoscopy, one approach is follow-up endoscopy and multiple biopsies every 6 mo for a minimum of 2 yr, with endoscopy thereafter at 3-yr intervals.
 Annual physical examination of the thyroid, and possibly ultrasound, also is recommended.

 Last full review/revision July 2014 by Elliot M. Livstone, MD